This is a collection of some of my favorite stories.

 When I found out Zac Jones, son of Charleston mayor Danny Jones, was fighting in an amateur boxing contest, I immediately called him up.
 I never expected to get the interview.
 He’d had his share of trouble with the law, as well as the media.
 But as you can see in the story, I got far more than I expected.

-“The curious case of Sherlock Holmes and the Norwood Building Inspectors” (originally published Jan.
+“The curious case of Sherlock Holmes and the Norwood Building Inspectors” (published Jan.
 3, 2013)

 This story explores the history of literature’s greatest detective through our local Sherlock Holmes society.